GraysonV/MagnetPuzzler/readme.md

 # Magnet Puzzler
 ## By Grayson Verspeek
 ### Info
 Magnet Puzzler is a game about a magnet and a puzzle.
-It was forged in the depths of Code Ninjas Bridgwater (Winnipeg MB, Canada) for the specific purpose of creating a game for Black Belt and involves matching four colored projectiles together to score points.
+It was forged in the depths of Code Ninjas for the specific purpose of creating a game for Black Belt and involves matching four colored projectiles together to score points.

 ### Why a puzzle game?
 You ask me.
 It's not even my favorite genre.
 I do really like playing games like Tetris™ when I'm bored though.